 Out Now Terms and Principles Statement

-These are the standard terms of business for the provision of Consultancy Services by Out Now ("ON"), a business incorporated in the Netherlands (registered Chamber of Commerce - Kamer van Koophandel).
+These are the standard terms of business for the provision of Consultancy Services by Out Now ("ON"), an EI registered business incorporated in France (registered SIRET number 84276138900019 with head office in Paris).

-1.1 "Business Day" means a day (not being a Saturday or Sunday) on which banks are open for general banking business in Amsterdam;
+1.1 "Business Day" means a day (not being a Saturday or Sunday) on which banks are open for general banking business in Paris;

 "Client" means the organisation contracting with ON for the provision of consultancy services;